denosaurs/netsaur/README.md

   tensor2D,
 } from "https://deno.land/x/netsaur/mod.ts";

+/**
+ * Setup the CPU backend.
+This backend is fast but doesn't work on the Edge.
+ */
 await setupBackend(CPU);

+/**
+ * Creates a sequential neural network.
+ */
 const net = new Sequential({
+  /**
+   * The input size is set to 4 and the output size is set to 2.
+   */
   size: [4, 2],

+  /**
+   * The silent option is set to true, which means that the network will not output any logs during trainin */
   silent: true,

+  /**
+   * Defines the layers of a neural network in the XOR function example.
+   * The neural network has two input neurons and one output neuron.
+   * The layers are defined as follows:
+   * - A dense layer with 3 neurons.
+   * - sigmoid activation layer.
+   * - A dense layer with 1 neuron.
+   * -A sigmoid activation layer.
+   */
   layers: [
     DenseLayer({ size: [3] }),
     SigmoidLayer(),
     DenseLayer({ size: [1] }),
     SigmoidLayer(),
   ],

+  /**
+   * The cost function used for training the network is the mean squared error (MSE).
+   */
   cost: Cost.MSE,
 });

 const time = performance.now();

+/**
+ * Train the network on the given data.
+ */
 net.train(
   [
     {